defnull/contexter/README.rst

 ==============================================
-Contexter: :module:`contextlib` for humanoids
+Contexter: contextlib for humanoids
 ==============================================

-Contexter is a full replacement of the :module:`contextlib` standard library module.
+Contexter is a full replacement of the contextlib_ standard library module.
 It comes with more features, a nicer API and full support for Python 2.5 up to 3.x from a single source file.

 To keep it short: Contexter allows you to nest and stack context managers in an easy and intuitive way.
-It is basically :module:`contextlib` for humans.
+It is basically contextlib for humans.

 Enough talk, let's see an example: